Jordan Middle School

 The following school highlights showcase how Jordan Middle School is fulfilling Gwinnett County Public School's four strategic priorities of Empathy, Equity, Effectiveness, and Excellence.
 Visit the School Profile Dashboard to find more detailed data on our school.

-Jordan Middle School is proud of the number of students who are meeting the standards to enter the gifted and talented program.
-Our numbers moved from 9% to 13% in one year, and our students are continuing to show what they know.
+- Jordan Middle School is proud of the number of students who are meeting the standards to enter the gifted and talented program.
+Our numbers moved from 11% to 15% in one year, and our students are continuing to show what they know.

-JMS continues to be recognized for our PBIS (Positive Behavior Intervention Support) program efforts.
+- JMS continues to be recognized for our PBIS (Positive Behavior Intervention Support) program efforts.
 Our students are learning conflict resolution skills and how to effectively interact with people on a daily basis.
 Our discipline numbers are down, and our academic success continues to rise.

-JMS is proud of our relationship with the Kyle Pitts Foundation.
+- JMS is proud of our relationship with the Kyle Pitts Foundation.
 His foundation is committed to our school and ensuring our students are focused on teaching and learning.
-At the end of the first semester, The Kyle Pitts Foundation donated gaming chairs, coach purses, Beats headphones, PlayStation 5s, and more to the students who exceeded standards on their district assessments.
+At the end of the first semester, The Kyle Pitts Foundation donated gaming chairs, Coach purses, Beats headphones, PlayStation 5s, and more to the students who exceeded standards on their district assessments.
 Other students who improved significantly received a pizza party, and teachers were awarded a staff luncheon and signed football jerseys for their consistent commitment to excellence for our students.